Claude on Amazon Bedrock: Everything You Need to Know

 Action groups (tools)

 Lambda functions defined by an OpenAPI schema.
 The agent reads the schema to understand what each action does, then decides when and how to call it.
-You can attach multiple action groups to one agent.
+Multiple action groups can be attached to one agent.

 03